taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 sudo systemctl start fstrim.service
 ```

+**Extra step for LVM volumes**

+You disk partitioning is likely managed by LVM.
+Edit lvm.conf and flip the bit that tells LVM to issue discards when it is used to shrink or delete volumes: `sudo nano /etc/lvm/lvm.conf` and set `issue_discards = 1`

 **Extra step for LUKS-encrypted partitions***

 Again, noted: There have been reports that enabling TRIM decreases encryption strength for LUKS encrypted mountpoints.
 I honestly don't know what this means or why, so do further research if this is a concern.